ericzliu/Final-Project/README.md

 ## Summary of Project
 I focused my Midterm Package Research on Textblob, I still wanted to utilize that aspect.
 However, I knew that I needed something else to make things more interesting; the purpose of creating this project was so that I could become more familiar with using Flask in conjunction with Textblob.
 This semester, I have learned not only Python but have also learned the basics and fundamentals for HTML, CSS, and Javascript.
 As a result, I thought it would be a good idea to utilize these developed skills and create a project around them.
+### When analyzing the inputted user text, the app does a basic analysis of two things: polarity and subjectivity.
+- **polarity:** defines how positive, negative, or neutral a piece of text is
+- **subjectivity:** defines how clear the text is Polarity is measured as being >0 (positive), =0 (neutral), or <0 (negative).

+Similarly, subjectivity is measured on the same scale, with a greater number indicating that the text is more clear and a smaller/negative number indicating the text is more unclear.
 ## Information Sources utilized
 Because this project involved many areas of unfamiliarity, I found myself doing a lot of research and reading/watching countless tutorials in order to find and understand what I wanted to do.
 Here is a list of some important sites/pages I have come across (and have been able to write down/remember) that have aided me throughout this learning process.
 For many of these websites, I utilized several resources; I could not have done this project without the help they provided:
 - https://www.youtube.com/watch?v=NKJV0ekmo4U&list=WL&index=72&ab_channel=TheCodex